deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 That was a code phrase, and apparently a reference to some animated series that Narl had never watched. *Section Nine:* suspected Hierarchy infiltrator.
 As opposed to a *Laughing Man,* which was a confirmed infiltrator.

 Just mentioning those words got things moving fast.
-The Silverfur was promptly secured and moved out of the public space.
+The silverfur was promptly secured and moved out of the public space.

 Bozo loyally returned to Narl’s side--the one that had the gouges around his eye.
 He didn’t fawn or fuss, sensing somehow that wouldn’t be the right thing at the moment, but Narl had no doubt Bozo would be Helpfully doting on him for the entirety of his recovery.
 Narl hauled himself to his hindpaws, using Bozo’s thick neck as a solid surface to steady himself on.